-- 1. Use LMB to mark points on one or more surfaces: - (a) Mark only one point to specify a plane in parallel with one of the coordinate planes (XOY, YOZ, XOZ). - (b) Mark three points to specify the plane that passes through them exactly. - (c) Mark more than three points to specify the plane that passing through their center of mass. - 2.
-Redefine your point selections, if necessary, before you use Create section; to do so, click the Clear points button. - 3.
-Click Create section.
-If necessary, redefine the plane.
-Click the Change position button and choose a tool: Translate, Rotate or Scale.
-You can either specify numerical values (in the global coordinate system) in the text fields or drag the controls (see Figure 8.49, Figure 8.50 and Figure 8.51) in the 3D View windows.
-For instance, by enlarging the Scale for the plane defined in Step 1.2, this plane would then cross the whole surface.
-Confirm your changes by clicking Apply. - 4.
+- 5. Redefine your point selections, if necessary, before you use Create section; to do so, click the Clear points button. - 6.
+Orient plane position as necessary.
+Choose a tool: Translate, Rotate or Scale.
+You can either specify numerical values (in the global coordinate system) in the text fields or drag the controls (see Figure 100, Figure 101 and Figure 102) in the 3D View window.
+For instance, enlarge Scale to make the plane cross the whole surface. - 7.
+Click Create section. - 8.
 Create a series of sections, if desired.
-To do so, specify the quantity of planes you want to create by entering the value in Number of planes and define the spacing in the Section spacing, mm field.
-Then select from the Direction list one of three directions (Positive, Negative or Both) in which to create the new planes. - 5.
+To do so, - 1.
+Click the Change position button. - 2.
+Specify the quantity of planes you want to create by entering the value in Number of planes and define the spacing in the Section spacing, mm field. - 3.
+Then select from the Direction list one of three directions (Positive, Negative or Both) in which to create the new planes1. - 9.
 Save your changes by clicking Apply, or click Measurements in the upper part of the panel.
 To save the changes and begin creating the next plane, click Make another section.